The Football Fever: Five NFL head coaches workout 17 former Buckeyes at OSU Pro Day

 “It’s a lot of motivation to go as hard as you can especially when you got guys like Matt Patricia and Bill Belichick coaching you up,” said DE Sam Hubbard.
 “It was an incredible experience.
 We did some new drills we haven't done before.
 It was cool.”

-Today’s competitors included six captains from last year’s team: Hubbard, Barrett, DL Jalyn Holmes, DE Tyquan Lewis, DT Tracy Sprinkle and LB Chris Worley.
-Other participated were LB Jerome Baker, CB Denzel Ward, TE/FB Zach Turnure, SAF Damon Webb, DT Michael Hill, DL Nick Seme, SAF Erick Smith, TE Marcus Baugh, DB Trevon Forte and WR Elijaah Goins and OL Jamarco Jones.
+Thursday’s competitors included six captains from last year’s team: Hubbard, Barrett, DL Jalyn Holmes, DE Tyquan Lewis, DT Tracy Sprinkle and LB Chris Worley.
+Other participants were LB Jerome Baker, CB Denzel Ward, TE/FB Zach Turnure, safety Damon Webb, DT Michael Hill, DL Nick Seme, safety Erick Smith, TE Marcus Baugh, DB Trevon Forte, WR Elijaah Goins, and OL Jamarco Jones.

-Rimington Award winner and 2017 Big Ten Offensive Lineman of the Year Billy Price met with team representative but did not take part in drills after tearing his left pectoral muscle during the bench press at the NFL Combine in February.
+Rimington Award winner and 2017 Big Ten Offensive Lineman of the Year Billy Price met with team representatives but did not take part in drills after tearing his left pectoral muscle during the bench press at the NFL Combine in February.

 In the last two years, Meyer’s Buckeyes have produced 19 NFL Draft picks, the most of any program in the country.
-Included in that number is eight first-round selections.
+Among those were eight first-round selections.